papermerge/led-status/README.md

     $ npx webpack ./src/js/led_status.js

 JS bundle will be saved in `dist/leds.bundle.js` file.

-Same effect can be achieved with following command:
+Same thing can be achieved with:

-    $ npm run-script build

-Or

     $ make build

 ## Run Tests

-    $ npm run-script test
-    $ npx mocha test-dist/tests.bundle.js

-You can run test suite using one command:

     $ make test